daltonshaver/terrorism-analysis/README.md

-# Main Research Focus
-The main focus of the research is to determine the similarities and differences of attacks with a high probability of success in three separate Operation Enduring Freedom Area of Operations (AOR). the specific type of attacks that result in the highest success.
-Because of the high number of categorical variables, an analysis dealing with discrete probabilities would be really effective.
-On a conceptual level, I would like to pinpoint the exact combinations that grant the maximum success/casualty rates using some form of optimization.
+## Abstract
+This research examines how the characteristics of terrorist attacks predict the chance of an attack succeeding, where an attack is defined as successful if the intended attack type is carried out.
+Data from The Global Terrorism Database was analyzed across three geographical missions within Operation Enduring Freedom: Trans-Sahara, Horn of Africa, and the Philippines.
+The three models were able to distinguish between successful and unsuccessful attacks at 78.74%, 82.11%, 74.25%, respectively.
+Using predicted probabilities of success obtained from each logistic regression model, the medians were plotted to compare the characteristics of terrorist attacks across missions.
+The coefficients for each model were analyzed to compare the odds of success for each variable level to the odds of success of the reference level for that variable.
+The coordinates for successful and unsuccessful attacks as classified by the dataset were plotted to explore spatial patterns in regional maps.
+Many insights were gathered through analyzing Operation Enduring Freedom missions.
+For all three Operation Enduring Freedom missions, attacks involving Barricade Incidents, Unarmed Assaults, Infrastructure Attacks, and Incendiary weapons are predicted to have the highest probability of success.
+Additionally, the two most prevalent regional ethnic groups in the Trans-Sahara and Horn of Africa have higher predicted probabilities compared to jihadist organizations, in contrast to the Philippines, where attacks by Islamic Extremists have the highest probability of succeeding.
+Furthermore, attacks targeting private citizens, tourists, non-governmental organizations, and food or water supply, have the largest probability of success for the Trans-Sahara and Horn of Africa regions, whereas suicide attacks in the Philippines raise the chance of success.
+By determining the specific characteristics of attacks that produce the highest probabilities of success, the effectiveness of Operation Enduring Freedom can be improved by focusing counter-terrorism training and operations on the features that predict successful attacks.

 ## Why do we care?
+By determining the type of attacks that result in the highest success rate, partner nations can focus training and operations on responding and preventing terrorist attacks that are most likely to occur.
+Some of these terrorist groups maintain "de facto control significant portions of the country, particularly in south-central Somalia, continuing to move freely, collect “taxes,” and exert governing authority in the areas under its control" (US Department of State Country Report 2019 Somalia).
+In Somolia, UN and other agencies cannot deliver aid and food to region because of terrorist groups blockading routes.

+There is a key difference in how people picture terrorism; Many of these countries are currently battling terrorists and militants on the ground in conventional combat over the country's territory and resources.
+An important theme I have seen while reading sources is that there is a severe lack of military competence among partner nations in West and East Africa.
+Many forces do not have the capability to effectively fight these terrorist groups as they are often riddled with corruption (Warner, CNA Capacity Building Publication).
+Counterterrorism efforts such as "... basic infantry and special forces skills (i.e., marksmanship, communications, first aid, vehicle maintenance, air mobility, ground mobility, raids, closequarters battle, long-range reconnaissance, and hostage rescue)" can be directly improved by providing actionable intelligence to these units.

 Insights -> Training -> Increased Mission Effectiveness

-By determining the type of attacks that result in the highest success rate, partner nations can focus training and operations on responding and preventing terrorist attacks that are most likely to occur.
-This will increase military and intelligence efficiency, save money, and most importantly, save lives.

-"Improving basic infantry and special forces skills (i.e., marksmanship, communications, first aid, vehicle maintenance, air mobility, ground mobility, raids, closequarters battle, long-range reconnaissance, and hostage rescue)." -CNA TSCTP pdf

-"Effective counter-terrorism strategies must be risk-based, intelligence-driven and comprehensive, employing all elements and aspects of national and international security functions, measures and operations." - NATO CT Reference Curriculum Page 95
+"Effective counter-terrorism strategies must be risk-based, intelligence-driven and comprehensive, employing all elements and aspects of national and international security functions, measures and operations" (NATO Counter-Terrorism Reference Curriculum 2020, p.
+95).
-"Counter-terrorism operations rely heavily on detailed and actionable information to successfully dismantle terrorist networks." - NATO CT Reference Curriculum Page 103

 ## Methods
 This analysis will focus on comparing and contrasting three components of Operation Enduring Freedom (OEF).
 Each component represents an Area of Operations that is focused on combatting terrorism within select countries.
-This allows me to compare how terrorist attacks differ according to geography, group structure, and political situations.
+This allows me to compare which features of terrorist attacks are most successful according to geography.

 I will be implementing a [[Logistic Regression]] model.
 The Logistic Regression model will predict whether an attack was either successful or unsuccessful based on the predictor variables *suicide*, *vicinity*, *gname*, *attacktype1*, *targtype1*, *weaptype1*, and *country*.
 I will also use the associated predicted probabilities for each observation determined from the Logistic Regression model.

-I will examine the frequency counts of each predictor variable for terrorist attacks with a predicted probability of 95% or greater.
-Using grouped bar charts, I will stratify each predictor variable by mission to compare similarities and differences of what makes terrorist attacks successful.
-With these results, I would be able to confidently argue which aspects of counterterrorism measures are needed most.
+Using stratified point plots, I will examine the predicted probabilities of each individual attack feature and compare and contrast these by mission area.

-Further research will involve a Zero Inflated [[Poisson Regression]] model.
-This model will determine the probability distribution of casualty counts.
+Further research may involve a Zero Inflated [[Poisson Regression]] model.
+This model could determine the probability distribution of casualty counts.
 It takes into account the significant number of zeros present in the 'nkill' variable.

-## Task List
-- Clean up graphics.
-Find a way to plot *gname* and *country*.
--

 ## Research Progress
 - I have created three subsets of data which represent three seperate components of Operation Enduring Freedom (specific mission as a part of the War on Terror).
 The subsets total 22,506 events.
 The subsets are: